Heavybullets8/HeavySetup/docs/applications/syncthing/installation.md

 - media is the dataset I created for my media here: [Folder Structure](general_guides/folder_structure/dataset.md)
 - media is also the dataset that hosts all nested folders for my media, as shown in the tree structure here: [Folder Structure](general_guides/folder_structure/about.md#tree)
-- Qbittorrent only needs to access the `/media/download/syncthing` folder, so I gave it access to that folder only
+- Syncthing only needs to access the `/media/download/syncthing` folder, so I gave it access to that folder only
 - Sonarr/Radarr will be able to hardlink files from the download directory, since they both will be seeing the folders they require

+??? info "Syncthings Scope"
+    ```
+    media (dataset)
+    ├── download
+    │   ├── usenet
+    │   ├── syncthing <Has access to everything below here>
+    │   └── torrent
+    ├── library
+    │   ├── movies
+    │   │     ├── anime
+    │   │     ├── kids
+    │   │     └── standard
+    │   ├── series
+    │   │     ├── anime
+    │   │     ├── kids
+    │   │     └── standard
+    │   └── music
+    │         ├── anime
+    │         ├── kids
+    │         └── standard
+    └── backup
+    ```

 ![!Storage: NZBGet](images/installation/storage_data.png)